Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Result and Discussion

 \section{Result and Discussion}

-A free standing stanene monolayer has a buckled honeycomb lattice with two atoms per primitive unit cell.
+A free-standing stanene monolayer has a buckled honeycomb lattice with two atoms per primitive unit cell.
 Each of the tin atoms is sp$^3$ hybridized to all its neighboring atoms.
 It is also known to exhibit two stable configurations based on the extent of buckling.~\cite{Rivero_PRB_2014, Broek_2Dmat_2014, Matusalem_PRB_2014}.
-The optimized structure has a lattice constant of 4.67~\AA~with a Sn-Sn bond length of 2.83~\AA~and a buckling height of 0.86~\AA.
-The energetically less favored low-buckled structure, has been investigated more extensively due to its exotic electronic properties.
+The optimized structure has a lattice constant of 4.67~\AA~with a Sn-Sn bondlength of 2.83~\AA~and a buckling height of 0.86~\AA.
+The energetically less favored low-buckled structure has been investigated more extensively due to its exotic electronic properties.

-For the bilayer, a unit cell of low-buckled structure having the following parameters was used: $a = b = 4.7~\AA$~\cite{Bilayer_Stanene}, c~=~27~\AA.
-The intralayer Sn-Sn bond length was same as that of the monolayer.
+For the bilayer, a unit cell of a low-buckled structure having the following parameters was used: $a = b = 4.7$~\AA~\cite{Bilayer_Stanene} and $c~=~27$~\AA.
+The intralayer Sn-Sn bondlength was same as that of the monolayer.
 An initial separation between the layers was taken to be 2.4~\AA.
-A value of 2.9~\AA is reported by Kan \textit{et al.} for their geometry optimized planner bilayer stanene configuration.
-However to trace all the possible states a lower value is chosen.
-Bilayer stanene inherently has two different geometry as it is not planar but buckled.
-For explaining the structures, we have labeled the atoms in top sheet as A1 and A2 representing the top and bottom atom and the atoms in the bottom layer as atoms B1 and B2, as shown in the figure~\ref{F1}(b).
-If the atom A1 is on top of atom B1 than system is labeled as AA configuration and if atom A1 is on top of atom B2 than system is labeled as AB configuration, strictly in the context of this paper.
+A interlayer spacing of 2.9~\AA~is reported for their geometry optimized planner bilayer stanene configuration by Kan \textit{et al.} However, to obtain various configurations and especially the lowest energy structures, we start with a lower interlayer spacing of 2.4~\AA.
+Bilayer stanene inherently has two different geometry due to buckling.
+To understand the structures, we have labeled the atoms in the top sheet as A1 and A2, representing the top and bottom atom and, B1 and B2 the atoms in the bottom layer, as shown in figure~\ref{F1}(b).
+If the atom A1 is on top of atom B1 than the system is labeled as AA configuration and if atom A1 is on top of atom B2 than the system is labeled as AB configuration.
+The nomenclature of these structures is strictly in the context of this paper.